Opinion | The GOP isn’t doomed. It’s dead.

 Going forward, not only will House Republicans be associated with a colleague who “liked” a Twitter post calling for Speaker Nancy Pelosi’s murder.
 They’ll be attached to QAnon, which promotes the extraordinary fiction that Trump was leading a war against Satan-worshiping pedophiles and cannibals, whose leadership includes Hillary Clinton, Barack Obama, Oprah Winfrey, Tom Hanks and, oh, by the way, yours truly, as well as U2’s Bono.

 To those Republicans who can read: You own all of this.
 The party isn’t doomed; it’s dead.
-The chance to move away from Trumpism toward a more respectful, civilized approach to governance that acknowledges the realities of a diverse nation and that doesn’t surrender to the clenched fist, has slipped away.
+The chance to move away from Trumpism, toward a more respectful, civilized approach to governance that acknowledges the realities of a diverse nation and that doesn’t surrender to the clenched fist, has slipped away.
 What comes next is anybody’s guess.
-But anyone who doesn’t speak out against the myths and lies of fringe groups, domestic terrorists and demagogues such as Trump, deserves only defeat — and a lengthy exile in infamy.
+But anyone who doesn’t speak out against the myths and lies of fringe groups, domestic terrorists and demagogues such as Trump deserves only defeat — and a lengthy exile in infamy.
 Good riddance.

 Read more from Kathleen Parker’s archive, follow her on Twitter or find her on Facebook.